48ss10/microbit-scratch-ble/README.md

 # Access Bluetooth services on micro:bit
 ## MakeCode blocks on micro:bit
-Currently the io pin service is not supported by the above python program.
+Currently the io pin service is not supported by the below python program.

 <img alt="Makecode blocks" src="/makecode.png" width=500px>